 Timeline & Eligibility

 It is recommended that students work with our office at least 1 year prior to their preferred study abroad term.
-The first term will be used to complete Study Abroad Advising and then they will apply the term before they go abroad.
+The first term will be used to complete study abroad advising and then the students will apply the term before they go abroad.
 Information on the timeline is posted on our website here.
 Eligibility criteria and participant expectations are posted on our website here.Program Types

 - Traditional study abroad: Earning academic credit abroad.